-Young children living with all kinds of trauma, including substance use disorder (aka alcoholism and addiction) are vulnerable to many challenges.
+Young children living with trauma, including family substance use disorder (aka alcoholism and addiction) are vulnerable to many challenges.
 The good news is that early educators can offer joyful and playful experiences that build the brain's capacity for the protective factors of resilience.

 Explore how to weave the magic of resilience into interactions and learning opportunities that benefit every child, while offering critical strength-based strategies to those most at risk, both now, and in the future.

 All children deserve the tools to fight off whatever dragons they encounter and move happily through life!